 Built in 1995 as a luxury floating casino for 14 million dollars, the majestic 1800s paddlewheel-style riverboat spent several years traveling the Mississippi River.
 When gambling legislations changed, allowing land-based casinos to open, the riverboat underwent a four million dollar makeover.
 Today, this spectacular paddlewheel-style riverboat acts as Savannah Riverboat Cruises’ Savannah River Queen’s grand sister ship.

-Measuring an impressive 230 feet long, 64 feet wide and towering at 68 feet tall, the Georgia Queen is among the top elite in the country with a capacity of 1,000 passengers, plus a 200 person crew, making her the size of a small cruise ship at 38,000 square feet.
+She is among the top elite in the country with a capacity of 1,000 passengers, plus a 200 person crew, making her the size of a small cruise ship at 38,000 square feet.
 The ship’s entertainment spaces include three grand ballrooms with over 15,000 square feet of dining space.
 It offers more than 5,000 square feet of open-air top deck space with patio seating.
 This affords more than enough room to accommodate a romantic riverboat wedding on the Savannah River.

 The Georgia Queen also boasts a multi-deck, fully equipped gourmet kitchen.
 It is also equipped with a large service elevator, making traveling between galleys discrete and easy.
 This onboard kitchen will change the entire dining experience for guests.
 This will allow for more plated dinner opportunities and flexibility in menu items.

 “Savannah Riverboat’s guests are treated to refreshing breezes, fun entertainment, and some of the best southern cuisine Savannah offers.
 They can view Georgia’s oldest city as her founders did many years ago when they arrived by river in 1733.
 Jonathan and his team have been providing unforgettable narrated tours of Savannah’s harbor for 25 years.
 The Georgia Queen is a game-changer for their business.
 It will be another valuable asset to the thriving tourism and hospitality offerings of Savannah.”